archlinux/buildbtw/buildbtw-poc/README.md

 - `just deploy-custom-runner` to temporarily override the deployed GitLab custom runner configuration
 - `just watch-client` to run PoC client and auto-restart on code changes
 - `tokio-console` to monitor async tasks in a running buildbtw server
+- `just seed-server` to insert some test data into the server's database

 #### Database Management
 - `just create-db` to create and migrate PoC database